karatsu image stripe.jpg

 KARATSU, JAPAN

 This intimate behind-the-scenes experience will be curated and lead by Prairie Stuart-Wolff.
-Prairie is a writer and photographer, who will bring you on a journey of of epicurean ideals from the heart of Japan.
+Prairie is a writer and photographer, who will bring you on a journey of epicurean ideals from the heart of Japan.

 Trip Itinerary, Details + Important Trip Notes below.